-So, now A is an array that represents a sequence of values.
+A is an array.
+An array represents a sequence.
 I should say, those are actually called "lists" in Python jargon.
-But they are really arrays-trust me, they are arrays!-so that's what I'll call them.
-Anyway, the nice thing about arrays is that you can access every element (value) of the sequence by its position, as you do in those nice mathematical expressions-except that for mathematicians the first element is in position 1, whereas in Python the first position is 0.
+But they are really arrays-trust me, they are arrays-so that's what I'll call them.
+The nice thing about arrays is that you can access every element of the sequence by its position, as you do in those nice mathematical expressions.
+Except that for mathematicians the first element is in position 1, whereas in Python the first position is 0.
 So, this is how you access the first element: